 Kate K. O'Neill, PhD

-I am currently a postdoctoral researcher at the University of Washington as part of the Collective to Study the Broad Reach and Burden of Monetary Sanctions.
-My award-winning work has appeared in publications representative of my interdisciplinary focus, including Feminist Criminology, the Sociology of Race & Ethnicity, Deviant Behavior, the Journal of Crime and Justice, and social psychology textbooks.
+I am currently a postdoctoral researcher at the University of Washington as part of the Collective to Study the Broad Reach and Burden of Monetary Sanctions and will be joining the University of Iowa Department of Sociology and Criminology as a tenure-track assistant professor in fall of 2024.
+My award-winning work has appeared in multiple publications, including Feminist Criminology, the Sociology of Race & Ethnicity, Deviant Behavior, the Journal of Crime and Justice, and social psychology textbooks.
 My recent work on the community-level consequences of monetary sanctions has been published by the Russell Sage Foundation and featured in the Seattle Times.

 I am a quantiative researcher whose body of work covers gender, racism, and the reproduction of inequalities in crime and punishment.
 I use self-report, social media, and administrative data to answer research questions about behavioral and cognitive development in adolescence, gangs, and legal financial punishments.